405 KAR 18:060. General hydrologic requirements.

 (b) Prevents, to the extent possible using the best technology currently available, additional contribution of suspended solids to stream flow outside the permit area; and

-(c) Will not cause or contribute to a violation of any federal or state effluent limitations or water quality standards.
+(c) Shall not cause or contribute to a violation of any federal or state effluent limitations or water quality standards.

-(2) If drainage control, restabilization and revegetation of disturbed areas, diversion of run-off, mulching, or other reclamation and remedial practices are not adequate to meet the requirements of this section and 405 KAR 18:070, the operator shall use and maintain the necessary water-treatment facilities or water quality controls for as long as treatment is required under this chapter; and
+(2) If drainage control, restabilization and revegetation of disturbed areas, diversion of run-off, mulching, or other reclamation and remedial practices are not adequate to meet the requirements of this section and 405 KAR 18:070, the operator shall use and maintain the necessary water-treatment facilities or water quality controls for as long as treatment is required pursuant to 405 KAR Chapter 18; and

-(3) Surface water quantity and flow rates shall be protected by handling earth materials and run-off in accordance with the steps outlined in the plan approved under 405 KAR 8:040, Section 32(1) and (2).
+(3) Surface water quantity and flow rates shall be protected by handling earth materials and run-off in accordance with the steps established in the plan approved pursuant to 405 KAR 8:040, Section 32(1) and (2).

 (2) Notwithstanding anything to the contrary in subsection (1) of this section, the surface entries and accesses of drift mines first used after May 18, 1982 and located in acid-producing or iron-producing coal seams shall be located in a manner as to prevent any gravity discharge from the mine.

 Section 9.
 Discharges Into an Underground Mine.
-(1) Discharges into an underground mine are prohibited, unless specifically approved by the cabinet after a demonstration that the discharge will:
+(1) Discharges into an underground mine shall be prohibited, unless specifically approved by the cabinet after a demonstration that the discharge will:

 (a) Minimize disturbance to the hydrologic balance on the permit area, prevent material damage outside the permit area and otherwise eliminate public hazards resulting from surface mining activities;